halcy/Mastodon.py/docs/index.rst

         'duration': # Duration of the video in seconds 'bitrate': # Average bit-rate of the video in bytes per second }

+    # Metadata dicts (audio) - all fields are optional:
+    {
+        'duration': # Duration of the audio file in seconds 'bitrate': # Average bit-rate of the audio file in bytes per second }

     # Focus Metadata dict:
     {